Skip to Content

 Step One: Trim the Top

 Using styling scissors, trim the top of the hair in sections up to the desired length.
 For this, hold the hair between your forefinger and middle finger.
-Make sure that this part of your hair is all at the same length.
+Trim to your desired length, elevating the sections to follow the natural curve of your head.

 Step Two: Shave the Back and Sides to A Uniform Length